brunoherbelin/vimix/docs/index.md

 shape for producing live graphics during concerts and VJ-ing sessions.

-The ouput image is typically projected full-screen on an external monitor or a projector, but can be recorded live (no audio).
+The ouput image is typically projected full-screen on an external monitor or a projector, but can be streamed or recorded live (no audio).

 ![screenshot](vimix_0.2_beta.jpg)

+Check the [Graphical User Manual](https://github.com/brunoherbelin/vimix/wiki/User-manual) for more details.

 ## Install vimix